How to Decorate a Summer Mantel with Beautiful Style

-Last summer, I brought in more earthy tones with some light rust and tans.
+Some summers, I bring in more earthy tones with some light rust and tans.
 (Think of the inside of a conch shell!).
-Even just a few touches of this color made a great statement and set the tone for my summer décor.
+Even just a few touches of this color make a great statement and set the tone for my summer décor.

-This summer, I’ve been loving the light blue and gray tones that I brought in for spring.
+This summer, I’ve been loving the light blue and gray tones, inspired from the combination of the sand and sea.
 So I kept some of those same elements around with throw pillows, vintage books, architectural salvage, and a little bit of vintage art.
 Even changing just a few pieces created an entirely different look for my summer décor!

 You can find more details about some of my summer styling elements on THIS post.

 Here are a few easy ways you can add breezy summer color to your living rooml:

 Besides the more obvious, seasonal elements, texture is one of my favorite ways to change my décor for the seasons.
 During summer, I like to think about elements that would be found in a coastal retreat or beach environment.
 Some of my favorite summer textures are:

 This can vary a lot depending on the size of your fireplace or mantel.
 It also depends on whether you have a functioning fireplace that you will use in the summer months or if it is purely decorative.

 While some Florida homes do have working fireplaces, this was not a priority for us.
 We had one at our previous home and I don’t think we used it once!
 We literally run our air conditioning year-round and only added central heat within the last year and a half.
 Haha!